-An XML / JSON file with all monitored parameters can periodically upload on a dedicated server with HTTP Post.
+XML/JSON file with all monitored parameters can periodically upload to a dedicated server by HTTP Post.
 Like answer server can return commands for relay's control.
 This is a way for building SCADA system.

-For every parameter email and SNMP traps for up to 5 recipients can be sent.
+For every parameter e-mails and SNMP traps for up to 5 recipients can be sent.
 Alarm alert also can be sent by HTTP Post with XML/JSON status files.